oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 (the OASIS term for what a TC produces).

-**What is a "Work Product"?** Work Product is the official OASIS term for the materials (e.g. narrative documents, schemas, sample code) created by a TC in fulfillment of its charter.
+**What is a "Work Product"?** Work Product is the official OASIS term for the materials created by a TC in fulfillment of its charter (e.g. narrative documents, schemas, sample code).

 **What is an "Editor"?**  Excerpting from the OASIS Editor’s Manual (see Section 2), a work product editor is responsible for: